 I’ve yet to come across any of the boxes these shorter Spanish Graphite pencils came in like the 4 pack above.

-Wolff continued to make Spanish Graphite pencils even during their period in Wales from the 1940’s on.
-This factory was a bit of a joint venture with Staedtler and eventually all pencils being produced were Staedtler branded only (and a topic for another post).
+Wolff continued to make Spanish Graphite pencils even during their period in Wales from the late 1940’s onward.